Barbara Abraham-Shrauner: Education and career

 She joined Washington University in St. Louis faculty in 1966, after postdoctoral research at the Université libre de Bruxelles and NASA Ames Research Center, and retired from full-time service in 2003 at Washington University, where she continues to hold an affiliation as a part-time Senior Professor in the Department of Electrical and Systems Engineering.

 Recognition

 Abraham-Shrauner was named a Fellow of the American Physical Society (APS) in 1999, after a nomination from the APS Division of Plasma Physics, "for important theoretical contributions to a broad range of plasma topics, including: space plasmas, nonlinear dynamics, and plasma processing".
+She is a part of the Barbara Abraham Shrauner Endowed Scholarship in Physics to award undergraduate students that are involved in pursuing Physics or Engineering Physics.

 Personal life

-Abraham-Shrauner was married to James Ely Shrauner (1933–2015), a professor of physics at Washington University.
+Abraham-Shrauner was married to James Ely Shrauner (1933–2015), a professor of physics in Arts and Sciences at Washington University in St. Louis.